The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 /micon "Dragon Sight"
 ```

-This mixes the aforementioned macro to create a macro that would prioritize your mouseover target, but default to your preferred party list position/member.
+This mixes the aforementioned macros to create a macro that would prioritize your mouseover target, but default to your preferred party list position/member.
 Useful if you don’t trust your ability to mouseover, but you should really just practice that and shift to the mouseover one eventually instead.

-For controller, I recommend learning to soft-target and dropping all reliance on macros.
-For keyboard/mouse, I recommend one to three specific ally macros for reliable friends and a mouseover as a backup (or primary, it is your call).

 - - -